pmkap/mulvlad/README.md

 # mulvlad
-Unofficial Mullvad.net client wirtten in Python.
+Unofficial Mullvad.net client written in Python.

 Not complete yet.

 No warranties.

-Run as roo.
+Run as root.

 ## Dependencies
 * requests